 - January 8, 2019 to February 26, 2020, including purchasers pursuant to the August 14, 2029 offering

 - Northern District of California

-On January 16, 2020, the Portola Pharmaceuticals Inc. class action lawsuit was filed charging Portola and certain of its officers with violations of the Securities Exchange Act of 1934.
+On January 16, 2020, the Portola Pharmaceuticals Inc. class action lawsuit was commended charging Portola and certain of its officers and directors with violations of the Securities Exchange Act of 1934 and the Securities Act of 1933.
 The Portola class action lawsuit was commenced in the Northern District of California on behalf of purchasers of Portola securities between November 5, 2019 and January 9, 2020 (the “Class Period”) and is captioned Hayden v.
 Portola Pharmaceuticals Inc., et al., No. 20-cv-00367.

 Portola is a biopharmaceutical company that develops and commercializes treatments for thrombosis and other hematologic diseases.
 Portola’s lead product is Andexxa, used in patients being treated with rivaroxaban or apixaban when anticoagulation needs to be reversed due to life-threatening or uncontrolled bleeding.